 To Cook: Light 1 chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to the highest heat setting, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.

 Place chicken directly over the hot side of the grill, cover, and cook, rotating the pieces occasionally (but not flipping them), until the chicken is almost completely cooked through and only a few pink spots remain on the top side, about 4 minutes.
 Flip chicken and cook on second side until just done, about 30 seconds.
 Transfer to a large plate.

-To Assemble: Place buns cut-side-down over the hot side of the grill and cook, moving and rotating them occasionally until well-toasted and starting to char, about 1 minute.
+To Assemble: Place buns cut side down over the hot side of the grill and cook, moving and rotating them occasionally, until well toasted and starting to char, about 1 minute.
 Transfer to a large cutting board.
-Use a fork to mash 1/2 an avocado on each bottom bun.
+Use a fork to mash half an avocado on each bottom bun.
 Sprinkle with a little salt.
 Top with red onions, lettuce, and 2 pieces of chicken each.
 Spread top buns with sauce and close sandwiches.
 Serve immediately, with any extra green sauce on the side.